Wi-Fi-Labs/Labs-Guides/GCN/Guides/GCNInitialSeedRNG.md

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GCN/Images/GCNInitialSeedRNG2.png" width=720 height=504/></p><br>

 _Note: Depending on the architecture of the app you're using (32bit or 64bit), you need to download and use the corresponding RunAsDate version to launch it!
-The recommended VBA version in this guide is 32bit.<br>
+The recommended Dolphin version in this guide is 32bit.<br>
 Depending on how your computer's permissions are set, you may also need to use the `Run As Administrator` option in RunAsDate._

 ## Step 2: